-Use of the Clinical Frailty Score(23) for adults aged over 65 is routine department practice in Leicester and Nottingham, will soon be routinely collected across UK ambulance services, and is easily scalable for research use elsewhere.
+The Clinical Frailty Score(23) for adults aged over 65 is routinely used at the recruiting sites.
+The score will soon be routinely collected across UK ambulance services, and is easily scalable for research use elsewhere.
 This scoring tool is a rapidly applied screening device for frailty, with a score of 5 or more indicating that the patient may be frail.
 Patients who are eligible for research will be identified by treating clinicians and hosting sites' research departments (where already in place), who will pass details to the researchers or a trained research nurse, if the patient agrees.
 These details will include the patient's age and clinical frailty score (so that eligibility can be checked), and their name and current location (so that they can be approached to discuss the research).
 The research team will explain the study objectives and the PROM-OPAC instrument overview to potential participants.
 Potential participants will be invited to reflect on the study.
-If they feel that they have had sufficient time for consideration, then we will take consent from patients and provide the PROM questionnaire for completion during their ED attendance.
+If they feel that they have had sufficient time for consideration, then we will take consent from patients and provide the PROM questionnaire for completion during their hospital attendance.
 Patients who complete the instrument will be asked whether they would be happy to be approached for involvement in further research in the form of a short interview.